 RS’s Mike England believes that what sets the company apart from competitors is its dedication to customer service

 When it comes to turning that obsession into a seamless end-to-end customer experience, RS is looking to mix old-fashioned customer service values with modern technology and innovation.
-“We’ve got a dedicated technical resource within the business of more than 40 people who are there to support both our own people and our customers to solve problems or to work through their search journeys on a one-to-one basis,” explains England.
+“We’ve got a dedicated technical resource within the business who are there to support both our own people and our customers to solve problems or to work through their search journeys on a one-to-one basis,” explains England.
 “But we’ve also been expanding our very successful live chat environment, where customers can punch out from their search experience online and have a live text chat with our technical and support team within our customer service organisation.

 “We firmly believe that the customer should be able to deal with us how it suits them,” he adds.
 “We want to make sure that every customer can very easily work with RS as their final supplier.”

 RS is also committed to dealing quickly and efficiently with any issues that customers raise with its customer support team.
 “A recent example was where we had a customer who purchased a digital oscilloscope [used to monitor signal voltages], which he believed to be faulty,” says England.
 “As with all customer complaints, we took this seriously and launched an immediate investigation and temporarily removed the device from sale while we examined it.

 “Our engineer worked with the device manufacturer and in our own laboratory to check the device was working correctly, which we reported back to the customer,” he adds.
 “The customer was still unsure, so we actually invited him to come into our lab in Corby and see the tests being done, which then gave him the piece of mind that the product was working correctly.”

 "We believe that the customer should be able to deal with us how it suits them"Mike England, Chief Operating Officer, RS Components